 Synthassist Full TX81Z Editor & Librarian

-The tabs: Voice, Performance, System, Effects, Micro Tune, Program Change Table and Librarian.
-It is the only "full editor" I have found that is also suitable for Apple computers and that appeals to me because of its completeness - although I find the (Roland-like) mini-sliders a bit fiddly and also illogical: the "Fine" slider (with the values 0-15) in the operators, for example, is almost twice as long as the "Attack" slider of the envelope to the right, although it has twice as many values (0-32).
-The Synthassist Editor is certainly convenient for those who like to manage their Presets in Preset Banks via the Editor.
-It is certainly a great help when creating the Performance Programs and when integrating these programs for the direct selection via MIDI in the Program Change Table.
+The Tabs: Voice, Performance, System, Effects, Micro Tune, Program Change Table and Librarian.
+It is the only " Full Editor" that I found that is also suitable for Apple computers and which appeals to me because of its completeness - although I find the (Roland-like) mini-sliders a bit fiddly and also illogical: the "Fine" slider (with the values 0-15) for the Operators, for example, is almost twice as long as the "Attack" slider of the Envelope to the right of it, although this has twice as many values (0-32).
+The Synthassist Editor is suitable for those who like to manage their Presets in Preset Banks via the Editor.
+It is certainly a great help when creating your Perform programs and when integrating these programs for direct selection via MIDI in the Program Change Table.
 Even the less frequently requested Microtuning can be realized with this Editor.
-Effect and System tabs finally make this editor complete.
+Effect and System tabs finally makes this Editor complete.

-The software comes for Mac or PC, as a standalone & VST and AU Plugin and costs 40 Euro (plus tax if required).
+The software comes for Mac or PC, as a standalone & VST and AU Plugin.
+It costs 40 Euro (plus tax if required).

 Detunes TX81Z Editor for M4L/Ableton Live